What Can Tsa Body Scanners See

 Understanding Your Rights as a Traveler

 As a traveler, it's essential to understand your rights when undergoing security screening at the airport.
 You have the right to be informed about the screening process, including the use of body scanners.
 The TSA provides information on its website and at airport security checkpoints about the procedures and technologies used in screening.
 You also have the right to opt-out of body scanning in favor of a pat-down.
-Understanding these rights can help you navigate the security process with confidence.
+Understanding these rights can help you manage the security process with confidence It's one of those things that adds up..

 How to Prepare for Airport Security